Healthcare Chatbot Design Toolkit

 - Development of chatbot persona (gender, age, personality and character traits)

 - Co-writing conversational dialogues they would like to see in a chatbot and/ or questions they would like the chatbot to ask

 - Collection of user stories (“As a < type of user >, I want < some goal > because < some reason >”)

 - Alternatively, surveying user groups & stakeholders is another approach which could be used to gather user needs

 Expected output(s): user needs and requirements.

-The requirements can be derived from the gathered knowledge of what technology can do well, what professionals endorse and what people need/ want.
+The requirements can be derived from the gathered knowledge of what technology can do well, what professionals endorse and what people need or want.
 Initially, this may be a long list of requirements that can then be refined for the final features.

-- Adopt a co-production approach to generate solutions which address user needs
+● Adopt a co-production approach to generate solutions which address user needs

 Expected output(s): list of final healthcare chatbot features